Welcome | spec | C-PLOT | Support | Users | Contact

 config file permissions

-Selects an alternative library that can be linked with spec to provide a more powerful history recall syntax than the standard spec history mechanism.
-The alternative library also includes command line editing features.
-See the files in the readline subdirectory of the distribution for additional information.
+Selects an alternative library that will be linked with spec to provide a more powerful history recall syntax than the minimal built-in spec history mechanism.
+The alternative library also includes command line editing features. spec includes a prebuilt version of the Berkeley libedit library.

 Extra compiler flags